 Colyton Grammar School is a state-funded academy – which means that education is provided free of charge.
-Trustees (Governors) recognise, however, that there are indirect costs involved in a child’s education, including the following examples:
+However, we recognise that there are indirect costs involved in a child’s education, including the following examples:

-Trustees want all students to be able to take full advantage of the opportunities available at school, and this Guidance provides links to possible sources of funding and support if your household has limited income.
+We want all students to be able to take full advantage of the opportunities available at school, and here you will find links to possible sources of funding and support if your household has limited income.

 Available to Year 7 – Year 11 ONLY

 The School receives Pupil Premium funding for students who meet either of the following criteria:

 - Those currently in receipt of Free School Meals